Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 When a content designer creates a map view, a default main map is selected as the basis for that map view.
 If at least one data column from the analysis is associated with a layer that's associated with a main map, then that main map is selected by default.

-Specifies whether to display the fully qualified name of the column in the BI Key Columns Area or simply the column name.
+- In Show Qualified Names, specifies whether to display the fully qualified name of the column in the BI Key Columns Area or simply the column name.

 - Click OK to close the dialog.